 Miguel Corona had been contacting the Cast/Crew to get them involved.
 Miguel is a producer for Southwest Pistolero Productions.

 The other is Gordon Anderson, who owns the Larian Motel.
-You may already know it - since it's a great Place to Stay on Fremont St. He did so much of the organizing, as well as gathering financial support.
+You may already know it - since it's a great Place to Stay on Fremont St. He did so much of the organizing.
+Plus he was a major player, as well, in gathering financial support.

 Standing (L-R) Val Kilmer, Sam Elliott, Kurt Russell; Sitting: Bill Paxton